consistent-milk12/docs-md/generated_docs/object/read/coff/index.md

 - `fn name<'data, R: ReadRef<'data>>(self: &'data Self, strings: StringTable<'data, R>) -> Result<&'data [u8]>`

   Parse a COFF symbol name.

+  `strings` must be the string table used for symbol names.

 - `fn address(&self, image_base: u64, sections: &SectionTable<'_>) -> Result<Option<u64>>`

   Return the symbol address.

+  This takes into account the image base and the section address, and only returns an address for symbols that have an address.

 - `fn section(&self) -> Option<SectionIndex>`